andykirk/andykirk.github.io/knowledge-base/_posts/2016-04-06-thoughts-on-svg-icons.md

 **NOTE TO SELF:** I see that the Sanitze SR-only CSS has been greatly reduced - I need to investage what impact this has on the browsers supported by the M3 Cut.

+**UPDATE** It may be necessary to add `aria-hidden` to the `svg` tag as per http://www.456bereastreet.com/archive/201609/hiding_inline_svg_icons_from_screen_readers/
+However, I'd rathee avoid that so the markup is aa lean as possible.
+It's probably safe just to ensure the main `svg` doesn't include any `title` attubutes?